 What is a bundle?
 What does a lot number mean?

 Think of a loaf of bread (the stone block) that is sliced into pieces (slabs).
 A bundle is a group of 6-8 slabs that were sliced from the same block of stone.
-Take look at the raw edge of a slab and you’ll notice a series of numbers.
+Take a look at the raw edge of a slab and you’ll notice a series of numbers.
 These numbers identify the block of stone the slabs were manufactured from.
 This is called the lot number.
-If the numbers match then you know those slabs originated from the same block of stone.
+If the numbers match, then you know those slabs originated from the same block of stone.
 This means each slab in the bundle will have comparable coloring, veining, and pattern to its neighbor.
 Choosing slabs from the same lot is critical when more than 1 slab is required for a project.

 Do I have to buy the whole slab?

 Buying slabs is similar to buying fabric.
 Like a seamstress or tailor, A&S buys the raw material and sells you a completed installation.
-How much material needed is determined by the layout and the amount of waste.
+How much material that is needed is determined by the layout and the amount of waste.
 A&S will lay out your job in a way that will minimize the amount of waste material while maximizing the natural beauty of veining and pattern.